GRIS-UdeM/SpatGRIS/README.md

 Note : ASIO dissalows interfacing with two different devices simoultaneously.
 If you are internally routing audio on Windows, you will need to find a non-ASIO virtual interface.
 ASIO should be reserved for setups where SpatGRIS uses the same audio interface for input and ouput and operates on a different machine than ControlGRIS.

-There is a donationware called [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) that works with SpatGRIS, although it seems to be limited to 32 channels.
+There is a donationware called [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) that _sorta_ works, although it seems to have trouble staying in sync with SpatGRIS and is limited to 32 channels.

 If you know of any other solution (preferably open sourced) that works better on Windows, __please tell us all about it__!